spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 The workloads are displayed in the [Workloads Optimization List](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=workloads-optimization-list) without any attached rules.
 Before attaching a rule to a rolled-back workload, first fix the issue.

-### Set the vCPU/Memory Percentile for all Workloads in the Cluster
+### Set the vCPU/Memory Percentiles at Cluster Level

+These are the global percentile settings at the cluster level and apply to all workloads.

+Any percentile change you make for a workload in a right-sizing rule overrides the setting at cluster level.

 To change the settings: